comatory/www/content/log/2023-05-11_exhaustive-switch-statements-in-typescript.md

     }
 ```

-Sure it does work but this solution assumes that:
+Sure it does work, but this solution assumes that:

-- The `switch` statement is always inside a function that returns primitive types.
-Imagine you want to cover multiple scenarios inside a React component and you want to place these at the bottom of the function where JSX is placed.
-You might be out of luck because as of version 18 of React, you're allowed to return `undefined` values from your component functions.
+- The `switch` statement is always inside a function that returns primitive types - so you also need to make sure that you type the return values explicitly.
 - You must explicitly omit `default` case for this to work.
 More often than not, the codebase you're working on might have lint rule such as `default-case` enabled and will force you to add the default case - which is good!
 But then you're unable to use this pattern.

-Maybe you might've seen built-in type `never` and you wondered what it's good for?
+Maybe you might have seen built-in type `never` and you wondered what it's good for?
 Well, it can be useful for making sure you can fail something, we can leverage this type to make sure default case never happens.

 ```typescript
 type Id = "A" | "B" | "C";